zp100/Transgender_Surgeries/wiki/TransSurgeriesWiki/wiki/srs/usa-west/usa-west.md

 Legal

 * There's a "Maurice Garcia, M.D." acting as a Defense counsel in the lawsuit [THOMPSON v.
-RUMER](https://www.courtlistener.com/docket/7820076/22/thompson-v-rumer/) filed Feb 1, 2020 (i.e. he is defending <span class="internal">[Dr Kathy Rumer](https://github.com/zp100/Transgender_Surgeries/blob/main/wiki/TransSurgeriesWiki/wiki/srs/usa-north-east/usa-north-east.md#kathy-lynn-rumer)</span>).
+RUMER](https://www.courtlistener.com/docket/7820076/22/thompson-v-rumer/) filed Feb 1, 2020 (i.e. he is defending [Dr Kathy Rumer](https://github.com/zp100/Transgender_Surgeries/blob/main/wiki/TransSurgeriesWiki/wiki/srs/usa-north-east/usa-north-east.md#kathy-lynn-rumer)).
 I don't know if this is the same doctor, however I'm not aware of any other SRS surgeons by this name and the Plaintiff's counsel is "Jess Ting, M.D." who is a well known SRS surgeon.
 For more on this see the wiki page discussing hair pre/post-op hair removal [here](https://github.com/zp100/Transgender_Surgeries/blob/main/wiki/TransWiki/wiki/hair-removal/hair-removal.md#a-surgeons-point-of-view).

 Papers